self-care = social justice.

 a) you’re here to give the readers you love

-(who don’t brain-gasm at 80K word-norimaki
+(who, unlike you, don’t brain-gasm on 80K word-norimaki

 and can’t take in entire, un-cut maki rolls

-because they aren’t K-word demon hunters like you {and need human-sized makizushi-field notes they can actually swallow <without choking on nested brackets>}.)
+{because they aren’t K-word demon hunters like you <and need human-sized makizushi-field notes they can actually swallow ...without choking on nested brackets>}.)

 and

-[in case you didn't catch what i just did; the above is the kind of 'soothing' mental dialogue you need to develop for when your "un-curated" self is triggered to start spilling it's (fill in the blank)-rrhoea allover the place—because it won't always be 'anger' what comes out, and getting annoyed at yourself won't help anything.]
+the above is the kind of 'soothing', reassuring, grounding mental dialogue you need to develop for when your "un-curated" self is triggered (and starts to spill it's {fill in the blank}-rrhoea allover the place) because getting annoyed at yourself will not help anyone.]

 he can set a boundary.